GimelStudio/GimelStudio/README.md

 Gimel Studio is a non-destructive, node-based 2D image graphics editor written in Python, focused on **simplicity, speed, elegance and usability**.

-# Vision

-The main goal is to expand on and greatly improve upon the concepts from the [original version](https://github.com/Correct-Syntax/Gimel-Studio) of Gimel Studio to create a serious (yet fun!)
-2D graphics editor.

-This includes a re-designed UI (highly inspired by Blender and Sketch), improved file-type support, node-graph and overall workflow for image editing.
-Nodes can be used to composite, create/add new effects and/or composite raster and vector graphics on-demand.
-Helpful gizmos in the interactive viewport can be used to do various editing tasks and speed up the workflow.
-Preset node graph templates can be created, used and re-used to save time setting up common node-setups.
-Custom nodes can be scripted with the built-in Python API for maximum flexibility.
-Integrations with other softwares like Blender are planned.

-With a fully non-destructive workflow that uses both GPU and CPU processing while being seamlessly cross-platform on Windows, Linux and MacOs (for 64-bit systems), Gimel Studio aims to be a simple, yet powerful 2d graphics editing tool for beginners and pros alike.

-**Visit our new home landing-page [here](https://gimelstudio.github.io) for some more detailed information on the project goals, vision, etc**

 # About the Next Generation of Gimel Studio

 **The original (more stable) version of Gimel Studio is available [here](https://github.com/Correct-Syntax/Gimel-Studio).**

 This repository tracks the *next step* of Gimel Studio (the v0.6.x series) to become a truly usable and serious node-based, non-destructive image editor.
-It is currently in *initial development stage* and things will probably change (a lot) from what is currently here.
+It is currently in *initial development stage* and things will probably change from what is currently here.

-# Discord & Gitter

-You're welcome to join us in planning/development for the next step of Gimel Studio!

-If you'd like to join development or have questions, comments or ideas you can join the Gimel Studio [Discord](https://discord.gg/RqwbDrVDpK) or [Gitter](https://gitter.im/Gimel-Studio/community).
-These are places where you can chat with the developers and get the latest development updates.
+**We're especially seeking Python and/or GLSL developers, 3D artists, photographers and UI designers to help with the project.** However, even if you have none of these skills you're still welcome, of course, to give feedback and suggest ideas and improvements. :)

 # WIP Mockup